 ii) Representative Delegates with Decisional Authority

-Create “delegates” (California Corporations Code §5152 / §7152) empowered to represent existing ICANN community sub-group interests in ICANN’s decisional process (at a level as high as the law permits) via bylaws provisions or as otherwise appropriate.
+Create “delegates” (California Corporations Code §5152 / §7152) empowered to represent existing ICANN community sub-group ( see comments on sub-group) interests in ICANN’s decisional process (at a level as high as the law permits) via bylaws provisions or otherwise , as appropriate.

 iii) Community Veto Process to Challenge Board Decisions

 California Corporations Code §5210 provides the means for ICANN’s community to challenge board decisions via process provided for in the bylaws that are subject to an ultimate decision of the ICANN board.
 Under this mechanism, ICANN could amend its existing bylaws to empower the community to challenge certain board decisions and raise the standard by which the board could reject community decisions.
-The community could challenge a board decision and the board would be required to accept the community’s decision unless the board subsequently voted by a super-majority (or unanimously) to retain its original decision and reject the community’s decision to veto the board’s initial decision.
-This would provide a means for challenging board decisions by community members, while providing the board with an ultimate decisional authority because it could over-ride the community if a high-level of agreement among board members could be reached.
+The community could challenge a board decision and the board would be required to accept the community’s decision unless the board subsequently voted by a super-majority (comment define super majority by ¾ or 4/5 criteria ) ( consensus or unanimously) to retain its original decision and reject the community’s decision to veto the board’s initial decision.
+This would provide a means for challenging board decisions by community members, while providing the board with an ultimate decisional authority because it could over-ride the community if a high-level( comment ,what is high level , please clarify the matter or provide criteria to define high level 0 of agreement among board members could be reached.

 Goal 3.
 Limit Scope of ICANN’s Activities

-The community seeks a legal mechanism that could prevent ICANN from acting outside its narrow technical mission of managing the domain name system.
+The community seeks a legal mechanism that could prevent ICANN from acting outside its narrow( comment ,what do we mean by narrow ,perhaps we could replace “narrow”by “predetermined”, or “specifically defined “technical mission of managing the domain name system.

 Concern:

-To prevent organizational “mission creep” and the future expansion of ICANN’s activities beyond its technical mandate and specifically into issues related to content regulation.
+To prevent organizational “mission creep” and the future expansion of ICANN’s activities beyond its technical mandate and specifically into issues related to content regulation.( comment ,what do we mean by “current regulations” which regulations

 Proposal Under Consideration: